-This course provides an integrated introduction to the processes by which teachers plan and deliver instruction, and assess student learning in inclusive classroom settings.
-Students will learn to create lesson and unit plans, identify and use a variety of teaching strategies, monitor and adjust during instruction, and use both informal and formal assessments.
-Students will learn multiple ways to use technology to enhance teaching and learning.
-Students will also learn the importance of adapting instruction to meet students’ learning differences and aligning instruction with the NYS Common Core Learning Standards.
+This course introduces how teachers develop curriculum, plan and deliver instruction, and assess student learning in inclusive classroom settings.
+Students will create lesson and unit plans, identify and use various teaching strategies, monitor and adjust methods during instruction, and conduct informal and formal assessments.
+Students will learn to adapt instruction to meet students’ learning differences and align instruction with New York State learning standards.

 Introduces language acquisition and emergent literacy for native English speakers as well as for English language learners (ELL).
 Focuses on pre-literate behaviors, emergent literacy, and literacy through grade two.
 Includes ELA standards, methods, and assessments, and the use of technology in reading, writing, speaking, and listening.
 Teaches students how to differentiate classroom instruction.
 Students gather data about learning-to-read and perform semantic analysis on the data.